search icon

 Corporate Indicator Considerations

 The disadvantages of the corporate indicator pose several hurdles for the new business owner.
 First, each state allows different words and abbreviations to be used.
-Second, because some states have more restrictive rules, your creativity might be limited when choosing your business name.
+Second, because some states have more restrictive rules, an entrepreneur’s creativity might be limited when choosing their business name.
 For example, California has a short list of acceptable corporate identifiers for corporations, including:

 • Company